dioxfile/ns-2.34-allinone/README.md

 Ns-allinone is a package that contains required components and some of the optional components used in running ns.
-The package contains an "install" script to configure, compile, and install these components automatically.
+The package contains an "install" script to automatically configure, compile, and install these components.
 If you haven't installed ns before and want to quickly try ns out, ns-allinone may be easier than getting all the pieces by hand.

 Currently, the package contains: